openbmc/openbmc/upstream-layers/yocto-docs/documentation/ref-manual/variables.rst

       previous link.

    :term:`BBFILES_DYNAMIC`
       Activates content when identified layers are present.
+This mechanism is commonly referred to as "dynamic layers".
 You identify the layers by the collections that the layers define.

       Use the :term:`BBFILES_DYNAMIC` variable to avoid ``.bbappend`` files whose corresponding ``.bb`` file is in a layer that attempts to